layer5labs/meshery-extensions-packages/README.md

 ### Directory structure
 1. `action-assets`:
-      1. Store the snapshots taken as part of pull requests.
+      1. Stores the snapshots taken as part of pull requests.
 Each snapshot have 2 versions and are namespaced based on the year and month they were taken, for eg: snapshot against a particular PR created on 10th July 2024 will be stored at
       a.
 Light: `action-assets/2024@7/<design-id>-light.png`
       b.
 Dark version: `action-assets/2024@7/<design-id>-dark.png`